 Many items within this plan are dependent upon funding being sourced.
 CMS will lead on funding applications to external organisations.
 These will be developed alongside FoNL to ensure the effective delivery of community engagement aspects of funding bids.
-This is likely to include a bid to the National Lottery Heritage Fund early on within the GAP.

 A notable source of potential income includes planning obligations from nearby developments (Section 106 and Community Infrastructure Levy).
 This will be particularly relevant for projects to enhance access and sustainable transport.